chipshort/boxify/README.md

 ## Supported structures

-Currently, this supports structs and arrays, even deeply nested ones.
+Currently, this supports tuples, arrays and structs, even deeply nested ones.
 Take a look at the `examples` folder to see what's possible.
 All other types are constructed on the stack and put into the box later.

 ## Known Limitations

-- Enums are not supported (yet)
+- Enums are not supported